 Direct assistance for people who are homeless or at risk of homelessness, including accommodation and other services.

-Detailed information on the equity, effectiveness and efficiency of service provision and the achievement of outcomes for social housing and specialist homelessness service areas is contained in service-specific chapters.
+Detailed information on the equity, effectiveness and efficiency of service provision and the achievement of outcomes for social housing and specialist homelessness service areas is contained in service-specific sections.

-Note: Attachment tables are referenced by table xA.1, xA.2, etc, with x referring to the chapter or overview.
-For example, table GA.1 refers to attachment table 1 for this sector overview.
+Note: Data tables are referenced by table xA.1, xA.2, etc, with x referring to the sector or overview.
+For example, table GA.1 refers to data table 1 for this sector overview.

 Government expenditure in the sector

-Australian Government expenditure on Commonwealth Rent Assistance (CRA)2 — the largest government private rental assistance program — was $4.4 billion in 2016‑17 (table GA.5).
+Australian Government expenditure on Commonwealth Rent Assistance (CRA)2 — the largest government private rental assistance program — was $4.4 billion in 2018‑19 (table GA.6).

 Flows in the sector